 The bike comes with a pair of 3 lb dumbbells for upper body workouts.
 It is a good idea, as you can get off the bike and work the muscles in your upper body, rather than limiting yourself to lower body workouts alone.
 You can tilt and turn the console any way you want and watch LiveCast classes while working out with the dumbbells.

-The bike has a 350 lb weight capacity, which is pretty great for an entry level model.
+The ProForm Studio Bike Limited has a 250 lb weight capacity, which is pretty great for an entry level model.
 The base levelers ensure that the bike stays rock solid even during high-intensity workouts.
 The transport wheels make it easier for you to move the bike around.
-The workout fan, with two different speed settings, keeps you cool while you train.
-The bike also has built-in dumbbell holders as well as a water bottle holder.

 Is there anything that we do not like about the Studio Bike?
 Nothing really, as ProForm has pretty much got everything right with this one.
 There are, however, a couple of things that we need to point out for the cost-conscious among you.

-You have to pay extra for the iFit Coach Plus membership, but it is well worth spending money on and gives you access to a ton of interactive features.
-You need your own tablet to be able to watch the workout videos and LiveCast lessons.
-If you want, you can opt for the Studio Pro which comes with a web enabled HD touchscreen display.
+You have to pay extra for the iFit membership, but it is well worth spending money on and gives you access to a ton of interactive features.

 Find the right bike at the best price!

 How to make the time spent exercising fun!